tanish2k/viz-tsubuyaki/README.md

 ---

-*Let the mathematics whisper their secrets through flowing digital art* ✨
+*Where mathematical beauty meets the art of creative constraints* ✨